ruijarimba/azure-pipelines-guidelines/guidelines/jobs/consider-validation-flag.md

-# ✅ CONSIDER: Adding a validation flag to your job
+# ✅ CONSIDER: Adding a Validation Flag to Your Job

 Consider adding a `boolean` parameter to your job to run it in _validation mode_, i.e. without actually deploying or executing any changes.